When it comes to choosing a Mandarin exam, most prefer HSK. Many don’t even know or consider TOCFL (Test of Chinese as a Foreign Language).

 Do you want to work as a Mandarin language expert in a company that trades and deals with Chinese people or businesses?

-This can add great value to your resume.
+This can add tremendous value to your resume.
 The certification, along with other skills and experience, will put you on your way to the interview.

 And if you desire to work in Taiwan, you’re in luck.
 That is because it is the only accepted Chinese certification in the country.